Reeves Family of Linden, Stillorgan

 4 Catherine Reeves youngest daughter born circa 23.07.1823 married Persee Rainsford a

-Solicitor of 11 Upper Rutland Street the eldest son of late Rev John Salisbury Rainsford on
+solicitor of 11 Upper Rutland Street the eldest son of late Rev John Salisbury Rainsford on

 06.10.1846 at St George’s Church.
 The Rainsford family went to Sydney in July 1865.